-Debbie Eschoe is a Fine Art Photographer and Print-Maker based in Brooklyn.
+Debbie Eschoe is a Brooklyn based Photographer and Artisan.
 She was born in Jamaica but moved to New York City with her family when she was twelve years old.

 She is a graduate of Brooklyn College where she studied Film Photography.

 After graduation Debbie worked as a Graphic and Website Designer while honing her skills as both Photographer and Print-Maker.
-She uses platinum & palladium solutions, color pencils, heated beeswax, gold leaves, digital manipulations, acrylic and watercolor paints to create her images.
+In addition to her camera, she works with a variety of mediums – paints, color pencils, beeswax, platinum & palladium solutions just to name a few to create her art.

-Her Fine Art work consists of Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color & Watercolor Photography Prints, Encaustics and Mixed Media works of art.
+Her Fine Art work consists of one of a kind and Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color Photography Prints, Encaustics and Mixed Media works of art.

 I approach art by embracing both the past and present.
 In order for me to continue my journey as an artist I needed to explore where my love of art began.
 As a child I loved going to the movies and realized early on how much of a lasting impact some of the movies had on me – whether it was the actors, the storyline, the cinematography or all of the above mentioned.